ChickenProp/pretty-gist/README.md

 This is an exploration of a new-to-me approach to stringification.

 The lowest-friction way to stringify things in Haskell is usually `show`.
-It gives the user zero ability to control how the thing is rendered.
+It gives the user close to zero ability to control how the thing is rendered.

 The
 [`Show1`](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Functor-Classes.html#t:Show1)